 Medium itself is also a great source of targeted traffic.
 You can write on different topics if you want, and Medium will refer readers interested in those topics to your article.

 Another benefit of Medium over the rest of the list is that you can make money on the platform by joining the MPP (Medium Partner Program) and putting your pieces under the paywall.
 When paying Medium Members read your story, you get paid a portion of their monthly subscription money.

 As of 2021, Medium also allows you to collect email addresses at the bottom of your articles.
 They do not allow you to choose what gets sent over an email to your subscribers, but that feature will be coming soon, too.

 If you plan to open a branded blog, you can also open a Publication on Medium, which acts as a fully-fledged magazine.
 You can send letters to your subscribers, manage a team of writers and editors, and operate a completely free business on the platform.

-With Medium's traffic engine, it's an excellent place to start your creative journey.
-People pay to read on Medium every month, and these people are interested in a plethora of topics.
+With Medium’s traffic engine, it’s an excellent place to start your creative journey.
+People pay to read on Medium every month, and these people are interested in many topics.
 If you niche down and write excellent articles, Medium will help put your words in front of more eyes and build your audience.

-Just don't forget your long game!
-You're not on Medium to operate primarily from Medium.
-You're on Medium to build an audience that you can then take to your platform.
-Focus on giving great content and using Medium's email list building feature to create that list.
+Just don’t forget your long game!
+You’re not on Medium to operate primarily from Medium.
+You’re on Medium to build an audience you can then take to your platform.
+Focus on giving great content and using Medium’s email list-building feature to create that list.